National Portrait Gallery (United States): 2025 leadership controversy

 On May 30, 2025, President Donald Trump posted on social media that he had fired Director Kim Sajet.
 As a component of the Smithsonian Institution, the President does not have the authority to remove the Director of the National Portrait Gallery because the Smithsonian Institution does not exercise executive power and is not an executive branch agency.
+Sajet remained in her position until June 13, 2025, when she resigned.